OfficeDev/fluent-blocks/packages/react/README.md

 This package provides a set of components developers can use to build fully interactive & accessible experiences using whatever React coding convention they prefer, rendering experiences that match Fluent & UI Kit designs.

-## ⚠️ In active development
+## ⚠️ Not yet recommended for production

-This project’s API is subject to unannounced breaking changes and is not yet on any release cycle.
+This project is still being vetted.
+If you want to use Fluent Blocks, please bear in mind even non-prereleases don’t yet come with any particular guarantees.

+For the best experience specify a specific version of Fluent Blocks when installing instead of using `~`/`^`/`*`, tags, or ranges.
+If you encounter issues or when you want to use new features, migrate to a newer version with care.

-## Development & contributing
+## Getting help & contributing

+If you encounter issues, have questions, or want to participate, please don’t hesitate to [write an issue on Github][issues].
+You can also [join us on Teams in our community channel][channel].

 If you’d like to run the development environment or contribute to this project, please see [the Contributing file](CONTRIBUTING.md).